Updated on August, 18, 2025

 Where to Eat

 A-bu-cha 2 serves a wide selection of hotpots and local Hokkaido favorites in a cozy and spacious area.
 It is perfect for families because its sukiyaki and hotpot servings are good for two or more people.
 Similarly, Izakaya Sakae is a classic Japanese restaurant serving heartwarming and homey Japanese cuisine for over 50 years.
-Make sure to check out their Hokkaido Wagyu Sukiyaki!
+Make sure to check out their Hokkaido Wagyu Sukiyaki.

 4. Ramen